PamelaEzeagu/PortfolioProjects/README.md

 # PortfolioProjects
 This is a portfolio project showcasing my skills and achievements as a Data Analyst.
-The repository contains SQL and a Power BI projects that demonstrate my ability to work with data and extract insights from it.
+The repository contains Python, SQL and a Power BI projects that demonstrate my ability to work with data and extract insights from it.

+Python Project
+The python project includes data cleanng and transformation, correlation, linear regression and cluster analysis

 SQL Project
 The SQL project includes the following: